 Department Comment Officer Comment DWER Non-objection Noted DPLH Non- Objection but recommends the following: Swept path analysis required and turning movements for RAV 4 vehicles.
 Right hand turning pocket is recommended westbound to reduce the risk of rear end crashes.
 Comments to be sought from Main Roads as the site is in proximity to the WRE/Tonkin intersection upgrades.
 The proponent submitted a revised Transport Impact Statement that includes a sightlines assessment revised safety audit and swept paths and turning movements.
 RAV 4 vehicles are not proposed.
 The proposal no longer provides for access to westbound traffic.
 Noted, the application was referred to MRWA as a blue road.
 MRWA Objection a) The application has stated a right turn auxiliary lane has not been provided as removal of street trees is not permitted.
-If a right turn deceleration lane cannot be provided in a safe position, then this movement will not be supported. a) The proposal no longer provides for access to westbound traffic. b) The proposed driveway located next to the median island opening will be an unsafe outcome and is contrary to the Main Roads Driveway Policy. b) The proposal no longer enables access to the median, being left-in, left-out. c) The proposed left turn deceleration lane is substandard, and does not conform with Austroads Part 4A standards, as identified in the Road Safety Audit.
-It is unclear why a lesser standard has been adopted. c) The proposal now provides for a fully compliant slip lane.
+If a right turn deceleration lane cannot be provided in a safe position, then this movement will not be supported. b) The proposed driveway located next to the median a) The proposal no longer provides for access to westbound traffic. b) The proposal no contrary to the Main Roads Driveway Policy. to the median, being left-in, left-out. c) The proposed left turn deceleration lane is substandard, and does not conform with Austroads Part 4A standards, as identified in the Road Safety Audit.
+It is unclear why a lesser standard has been adopted.
+Main Roads recommends this application is not approved in its current form given the above public safety concerns. c) The proposal now provides for a fully compliant slip lane.
 Main Roads WA technical responses have been responded to in more detail in Attachments 10-17.